F-I-D-O/Manuals/manuals/Programming/Python/Python Workflow.md

 # Python
 Python should be installed from the [official web page](https://www.python.org/), not using any package manager.
+The recommended way for Windows is now to use the Python Install Manager.

+Note that this installs Python into *user space*. **System-wide installations are no longer supported** [[source](https://peps.python.org/pep-0773/?utm_source=chatgpt.com#administrator-installs)].

+## Windows Legacy MSI installer
+This method is still supported, but its support ends with Python 3.16.

 Steps:

 1. Dowload the 64-bit installer
 2. Run the installer, choose advanced install